 The Spanish major requires 13 courses totaling 39 credits in language, literature, linguistics, and culture courses, plus a required experiential component.

-A minor in business Spanish requires 27 credits including both Spanish and business classes.
+A minor in Spanish requires 24 to 27 credits of Spanish classes.